Contributors

 Watch this when investing

 How companies are handling changes within their workforces is a long-term endeavor.
-We favor investors with deep understanding of human capital and labor dynamics, practiced at assessing which companies are balancing recruiting, retaining and retooling.
+We prefer investors with a deep understanding of human capital and labor dynamics, practiced at assessing which companies are balancing recruiting, retaining and retooling.
 Those that do should be well positioned, if and when AI shifts their business models.

 Are companies governing AI responsibly?

 The quality of corporate governance can be a powerful determinant of investor returns.
-AI could have significant implications in two ways: It may strengthen the governance process and yet AI itself needs strong governance.
+AI could have significant implications in two ways: It may help strengthen the governance process and yet AI itself needs strong governance.

 What’s happening?